-In addition to the above, executive directors shall take the following measures and make efforts to ensure proper operations.
+In addition to the above, Executive Directors shall take the following measures and make efforts to ensure proper operations.

-b.
+- a.
+Companies to play a central role in each business area of the Group (core companies) or basic organizations to supervise affiliates (management support organizations) shall be designated to be responsible for day-to-day management of affiliates. - b.
 Compliance with applicable laws and regulations and the Articles of Incorporation, the efficiency and other similar matters of the Group as a whole shall be audited internally by the head of the Auditing Department of the Company.
-If necessary in light of the results of such audit, remedial measures shall be taken promptly.

-c.
-Internal control procedures shall be maintained, operated and evaluated in relation to financial reporting to ensure its credibility.

-(vi) Matters concerning employees assisting Audit & Supervisory Board Members in the performance of their duties a.
-Executive directors, if requested by the Audit & Supervisory Board Members, shall appoint employees to assist the Audit & Supervisory Board Members in the performance of their duties and establish an office of Audit & Supervisory Board staffed by these Audit & Supervisory Board Members' assistants. b.
-Audit & Supervisory Board Members' assistants shall be engaged solely in assisting the Audit & Supervisory Board Members in the performance of their duties.

-(vii) Matters concerning independence of Audit & Supervisory Board Members' assistants from Directors a.
-Executive directors cannot direct or give orders to Audit & Supervisory Board Members' assistants except where such directions or orders apply equally to all employees.

-b.
-The opinions of the Audit & Supervisory Board Members regarding the evaluation, transfer, etc., of Audit & Supervisory Board Members' assistants shall be sought in advance and respected.

-(viii) Systems for reporting to the Audit & Supervisory Board Members a.
-Directors shall report immediately to the Audit & Supervisory Board Members if a matter that is significantly detrimental to the Company is discovered.
+If necessary in light of the results of such audit, remedial measures shall be taken promptly. - c.
+Internal control procedures shall be maintained, operated and evaluated in relation to financial reporting to ensure its credibility. - (vi) Matters concerning employees assisting Audit & Supervisory Board Members in the performance of their duties - a.
+Executive Directors, if requested by the Audit & Supervisory Board Members, shall appoint employees to assist the Audit & Supervisory Board Members in the performance of their duties and establish an office of Audit & Supervisory Board staffed by these Audit & Supervisory Board Members' assistants. - b.
+Audit & Supervisory Board Members' assistants shall be engaged solely in assisting the Audit & Supervisory Board Members in the performance of their duties. - (vii) Matters concerning independence of Audit & Supervisory Board Members' assistants from Directors a.
+Executive Directors cannot direct or give orders to Audit & Supervisory Board Members' assistants except where such directions or orders apply equally to all employees. - b.
+The opinions of the Audit & Supervisory Board Members regarding the evaluation, transfer, etc., of Audit & Supervisory Board Members' assistants shall be sought in advance and respected. - (viii) Systems for reporting to the Audit & Supervisory Board Members

-b.
-Directors and employees of the Group or auditors of the affiliated companies shall report without delay matters that have a material impact on the business of the Group, the results of internal audits, the situation regarding the main reports under the consulting and reporting system and other important matters.

-c.
-Directors of the Group and employees of the Company shall report without delay when requested by the Audit & Supervisory Board Members to report on matters concerning the execution of duties.

-d.
-Executive directors and other supervisors of the Group shall not disadvantageously treat any person who reports to the Audit & Supervisory Board Members according to the preceding items for the reason that such report was made.

-(ix) Other systems to ensure effective auditing by the Audit & Supervisory Board Members a.
-The Audit & Supervisory Board Members may exchange opinions periodically with the Representative a.
-The Audit & Supervisory Board Members may exchange opinions periodically with the Representative Directors and the accounting auditor.
+- a.
+Directors shall report immediately to the Audit & Supervisory Board Members if a matter that is significantly detrimental to the Company is discovered. - b.
+Directors and employees of the Group or auditors of the affiliates shall report without delay matters that have a material impact on the business of the Group, the results of internal audits, the situation regarding the main reports under the consulting and reporting system and other important matters. - c.
+Directors of the Group and employees of the Company shall report without delay when requested by the Audit & Supervisory Board Members to report on matters concerning the execution of duties. - d.
+Executive Directors and other supervisors of the Group shall not disadvantageously treat any person who reports to the Audit & Supervisory Board Members according to the preceding items for the reason that such report was made. - (ix) Other systems to ensure effective auditing by the Audit & Supervisory Board Members - a.
+The Audit & Supervisory Board Members may exchange opinions periodically with the Representative Directors and the accounting auditor. - b.

-b.
 The Audit & Supervisory Board Members may attend management meetings and all company committee meetings.
-They may investigate as appropriate material information concerning the execution of duties, such as approval documents.

-c.
-Executive directors shall ensure the Company provides the expenses or liabilities necessary for the execution of the duties of the Audit & Supervisory Board Members.

-(x) Confirmation of operation status, etc.

-a.
-Executive directors shall periodically confirm and assess the status of the operation of the internal control system and report the results to the Board of Directors.

-b.
-Executive directors shall take necessary measures by taking into consideration the assessment results of internal control system and other situations.
+They may investigate as appropriate material information concerning the execution of duties, such as approval documents. - c.
+Executive Directors shall ensure the Company provides the expenses or liabilities necessary for the execution of the duties of the Audit & Supervisory Board Members. - (x) Confirmation of operation status, etc. - a.
+Executive Directors shall periodically confirm and assess the status of the operation of the internal control system and report the results to the Board of Directors. - b.
+Executive Directors shall take necessary measures by taking into consideration the assessment results of internal control system and other situations.